Ren22/MS_turingspat/README.md

 Up-to-date branch: https://github.com/Ren22/MS_turingspat/tree/Model13_newParam/source_scripts

 ## Abstract
-A new mathematical model(based on parabollic PDEs) was developed to study the unexpected parameter dependencies of the cytoskeletal patterns in a cell, as recently observed by (Müller et al. 2014).
-As a starting point for the model, reaction-diffusion based Turing patterns are considered, which are later extended by an extra (molecular) component referred to as a modulator.
-Possible explanation for the observed cell’s behavior is sought with the mathematical model and the code provided solves them computationally.
+This repo provides all essentail code to calculate PDEs as well as to predict new models that may be of interest to other groups.
+Actin filaments (or microfilaments) are one of the essential cytoskeletal components of eukaryotic cells regulating their mechanical properties.
+Recent experiments (Müller et al. 2014) of HUVEC cells adhering on fibronectin stripes of different widths showed a peculiar dependency of microfilament patterns depending on the stripe width.
+I identify this behavior as “anti-scaling” (as the counter-part of scaling pattern formation studied many times in biology) and provide a mathematical model (based on parabollic PDEs) to study the unexpected parameter dependencies of the cytoskeletal patterns.

 ## Contact
 If you're interested in the current project or you have some suggestion, don't hesitate to contact me.